elastic/elasticsearch-py/docs/reference/index.md

 # Python [overview]

-This is the official low-level Python client for {{es}}.
+This is the official Python client for {{es}}.
 Its goal is to provide common ground for all {{es}}-related code in Python.
 For this reason, the client is designed to be unopinionated and extendable.
-An API reference is available on [Read the Docs](https://elasticsearch-py.readthedocs.io).
+API reference documentation for this client is available on [Read the Docs](https://elasticsearch-py.readthedocs.io).

 ## Example use [_example_use]